mjambon/blog/src/index.md

 an employer.

 * [dune-deps](https://github.com/mjambon/dune-deps) (2020): Extracts
-  a useful dependency graph for an OCaml project.
+  a useful dependency graph from an OCaml project.
 * [atd](https://github.com/ahrefs/atd) (2010): Code generator for
   making JSON pleasant and flexible to use with OCaml.
 Comes with its own type definition language designed to be adaptable to various data